Doug Emhoff paused his career for his wife Kamala Harris’s aspirations — and became the campaign’s ‘secret weapon’

 The cases that have gotten the most attention lately, though, have been the quirkiest.
 He succeeded in shielding an advertising agency from paying a massive judgment in a case involving the origins of the Chihuahua featured in Taco Bell advertisements.
 And he has represented Jukin, a California media company, in copyright infringement lawsuits related to a viral video of the so-called Pizza Rat dragging a big slice in a New York subway, and others with titles such as “2nd story beer pong dunk fail.”

 The problem for Emhoff is that his current firm, DLA Piper, has a Washington lobbying presence.
 Even if he could figure out a way to build a firewall between his legal work and the firm’s lobbying and government work, it’s likely that real or perceived conflicts of interest would be alleged by his wife’s political opponents.
-DLA Piper may be uncomfortable with Emhoff returning to the firm, according to two people familiar with the firm’s culture who spoke on the condition of anonymity to discuss private conversations.
+DLA Piper may be uncomfortable with Emhoff returning to the firm, according to two people familiar with its culture who spoke on the condition of anonymity to discuss private conversations.
 DLA Piper declined to answer questions about Emhoff’s future.

 There isn’t a clear-cut conflict-of-interest rule governing vice-presidential spouses, said Larry Noble, a government ethics expert who served as general counsel for the Federal Election Commission in Republican and Democratic administrations.
 But that won’t be Emhoff’s biggest problem, he said.